 For more information about applying for government student loans and grants while studying with AIB, visit our dedicated Canadian grants and loans page.

-The AIB MBA program qualifies under the Canada Revenue Agency’s Lifelong Learning Plan (LLP), allowing you and/or your spouse or partner to withdraw funds from your Registered Retirement Savings Plan (RRSP) to support your education.
+AIB programs qualify under the Canada Revenue Agency’s Lifelong Learning Plan (LLP), which allows you to withdraw funds from your Registered Retirement Savings Plan (RRSP) to finance your education.

 Because the AIB MBA emphasizes practical, work-applied learning, your employer may benefit directly from the skills and knowledge you gain throughout the program.